 The Florissant Police Department continues to be internationally accredited by the Commission on Accreditation for Law Enforcement Agencies.
 The department voluntarily entered the accreditation process in 1999 and was initially accredited in March of 2001.
-In order to retain accredited status the department must be reassessed every three years by the Commission and must prove compliance with all of the applicable 484 standards established by the Commission.
-The department was reaccredited in 2004, 2007, 2010, 2013,2016 and is proud to announce again in 2020.
+In order to retain accredited status, the department must be reassessed every three years by the Commission and must prove compliance with all of the applicable 484 standards established by the Commission.
+The department was reaccredited in 2004, 2007, 2010, 2013, and 2016.
+As a result of the last successful reassessment, the Florissant Police Department achieved our seventh reaccreditation and was awarded CALEA's highest accreditation of Gold Standard, With Excellence in March of 2020.